-Are you a Pedestrian that was hit by a car in Arizona?
+We you hit by a car in Arizona, Tennessee or New Mexico?

-Pedestrians being hit by cars is a rising problem in the greater Arizona area.
-In 2010 Phoenix’s overall car crashes were at a an all time low.
-Even so, fatalities among pedestrians being hit by cars is currently on the rise.
-Being hit by a car puts you or your family or loved one at a greater risk for injury if involved in an accident.
-That is why Lerner and Rowe pedestrian accident attorneys are available 24 / 7 for injury victims.
+Pedestrians being hit by cars are a rising problem in Arizona, Tennessee and New Mexico.
+Unfortunately, fatalities among pedestrians being hit by cars is also currently on the rise.
+That is why Lerner and Rowe is available 24 / 7 for injury victims.

-A pedestrian who is hit by a car has a higher likelihood of sustaining life threatening injuries than the driver of a vehicle or passengers involved in a car crash.
-If you or a loved one is injured because you are hit by a car in a pedestrian accident, you should seek a pedestrian accident attorney to help you recover the medical costs and compensation you deserve.
+If you or a loved one is injured because you have been hit by a car in a pedestrian accident, seek help from our experienced pedestrian accident attorneys to recover compensation for medical costs and other damages.

-Why Are Pedestrians Hit by Cars in Arizona?
+Why Are Pedestrians Hit by Cars in Arizona, Tennessee and New Mexico?

 While pedestrians should always look out for cars while in the streets, most people hit by cars are unable to avoid the accident, even when they are following the law and all posted safety signs and signals.
 Many pedestrian accidents are the fault of drivers who are: